 Does your Web Map suffer from… a confusing Table of Contents?
 Do you have dozens of layers begging to be organized thematically in a group which can be easily turned on and off?
 Based on the most popular ArcGIS Online idea on ArcGIS Ideas and the number of people I have chatted with over the years, the answer is resoundingly “YES”.
-Although it would have been ideal to celebrate the debut of Layer Groups with more than 20,000 of the best customers in the world in-person, 2020 has sabotaged these best laid plans.
-Nevertheless, we are happy to introduce Layer Groups with the July 2020 update to Map Viewer Beta and look forward to seeing the maps and apps you create with them.
-The following article will provide a brief introduction about how to create Layer Groups and two common use cases.
+Although it would have been ideal to celebrate the debut of Group Layers with more than 20,000 of the best customers in the world in-person, 2020 has sabotaged these best laid plans.
+Nevertheless, we are happy to introduce Group Layers with the July 2020 update to Map Viewer Beta and look forward to seeing the maps and apps you create with them.
+The following article will provide a brief introduction about how to create Group Layers and two common use cases.

-Creating groups of layers in Map Viewer Beta is easy and intuitive.
+Creating layer groups in Map Viewer Beta is easy and intuitive.
 Add your desired layers to the map and then follow the four steps below.

 - Open the Layer Options and select Add to new group